Pendant Branding

 Design work for A Handheld History, a book chronicling the history of handheld videogame consoles.

-I worked as part of the design team on AHH to bring the book to life.
+I worked as part of the design team (Nat King, Josh Lanphear, and Dan Clarke) on AHH to bring the book to life.
 I contributed imagery, layouts, and art direction.

 A Handheld History is available for purchase now → Lost in Cult shop